vishnugamini/LocalLLMAgent/README.md

 ![Calculator Example](imgs/pic-3.png)

-## Example Output: Create data representations
+## Example Output: Create data representations from CSV files

 The Agent can analyze the data and create Intuitive data representations